6 Recommended Upgrades for Every New Pontoon Boat

 A camping cover or pontoon enclosure is an AWESOME upgrade for a pontoon boat.
 With a full tent cover over your boat, you can bring in a heater (be sure it's safe for enclosed environments!) and boat all through the cold winter months while catching fish off the back deck and enjoying rainy days on the water.

-I understand the appeal of the camping tent cover, but I often don't recommend choosing it when purchasing your boat.
-When I priced mine out, it cost $2,200 for a full camping cover from the manufacturer.
+I understand the appeal of the camping tent cover, but I often don't recommend choosing one when purchasing your boat.
+When I priced mine out, a full camping cover from the manufacturer cost $2,200.
 A local bimini/canvas shop offered to make one for $1,700.

 By ordering local, I can save the cost until later when I need it and when I'm ready for another expense.
-I can have it customized with the windows and features that I want.
+I can customize it to fit the windows and features that I want.